G-QBYN9R5TXH

 Eleven Double Dippers

 Don’t use the cooking spoon or your finger to sample the food while it is being prepared or served.
 Use a clean spoon each time you taste test.
-If you’re the one serving dips, there are a few things that you can do to reduce the risk of your guests getting sick:

 • Offer smaller chips that reduce the likelihood of double-dipping and the resulting spread of pathogens